 Before we package the chaincode, we need to install the chaincode dependences.
-Navigate to the folder that contains the Java version of the Fabcar chaincode.
+Navigate to the folder that contains the TypeScript version of the asset-transfer (basic) chaincode.

 '''

-cd fabric-samples/chaincode/fabcar/java
+cd fabric-samples/asset-transfer-basic/chaincode-typescript

 '''

-The sample uses Gradle to install the chaincode dependencies.
-The dependencies are listed in the build.gradle file in the fabcar/java directory.
+The dependencies are listed in the package.json file in the asset-transfer-basic/chaincode-typescript directory.
 You should take a moment to examine this file.
 You can find the dependences section displayed below: